rdkcentral/firebolt-certification-suite/cypress/fixtures/README.md

 ## Directory strucute:
 Within the `cypress/fixtures` folder we have the following sub-folders:
-- fireboltCalls: Contains FireboltCall keys which is used to make firebolt calls to the 1st party app or 3rd party app.
+- fireboltCalls: Contains fireboltCall objects which is used to make a API call and to validate the response .
 - fireboltMocks: Contains FireboltMock keys which is used to override the default response or set the responses.
 - modules: Contains json files in the format of <moduleName.json> where required content/parameters are present.
 - objects: